seejohnrun/web/README.md

 # Web

 Web is a great way to automatically record HTTP responses in a cache so you don't overwhelm an external service.
+You can also share the responses between multiple adapters (like typhoeus and net/http) seamlessly.

 ``` ruby
 Web.register :get, /google\.com/